 James R. Schmidt, Jr., Sr. Collision Reconstruction Engineer ::::

-James R. Schmidt, Jr., is a Senior Collision Reconstruction Engineer with DJS Associates and can be reached via email at experts@forensicDJS.com or by phone at 215-659-2010.
+James R. Schmidt, Jr., is a Sr. Collision Reconstruction Engineer with DJS Associates and can be reached at 215-659-2010 or via email at experts@forensicDJS.com.